shakira-garcia/CS315-Project3-Part1/README.md

-Note discovered in main.cpp:
+In main.cpp:
+- I was trying to figure out how to construct Scanner with output .tokens instead of input .txt
-I found and fixed a construction issue so Scanner uses the input .txt, not the output .tokens.
+-  I fixed the construction issue so Scanner uses the input .txt, not the output .tokens.

 Testing & Status

 How I tested